close

 Configuration Files

-Rslint looks for config files in the following order:
+During automatic discovery, Rslint checks config files in the following order:

 1. rslint.config.js